YINI-lang/YINI-spec/YINI-Specification.md

 ```
 #!/usr/bin/env yini
 ```

 This line is ignored by YINI parsers but may affect script execution in Unix environments.
-It MUST be ignored by the YINI parser as a comment or metadata line.
+It MUST be ignored as a shebang line when it appears as the first line of the document.

 ### 14.4.
 JSON Compatibility